 About NEMO

-NEMO standing for "Nucleus for European Modelling of the Ocean" is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.
+The "Nucleus for European Modelling of the Ocean" (NEMO) is a state-of-the-art modelling framework.
+It is used for research activities and forecasting services in ocean and climate sciences.
+NEMO is developed by a European consortium with the objective of ensuring long term reliability and sustainability.

 NEMO is distributed under a GNU GPL compatible free licence